 The focus of this course is on the knowledge, concepts, applications, interpretations, and reporting of basic and practical statistical procedures related to educational problems.
 Specifically, the course covers applications of basic inferential statistics and their applications to education.
-Content includes sampling, reliability and validity, and hypothesis testing.
-Statistical procedures include inferences using F-test, two-way repeated-measures analysis of variance, analysis of covariance, correlation, multiple regression procedures, and path analysis.
-In addition, the course is designed to assist students in applying theory and applications to practical situations, so that they may begin to develop and apply their own critical thinking and decision-making skills as future professional educators.
+Content includes sampling and hypothesis testing.
+Statistical procedures include inferences using F-test, two-way repeated-measures analysis of variance, analysis of covariance, correlation, regression, and discriminate analysis, and factor analysis.
+In addition, the course is designed to assist students in applying statistical theory and applications to practical situations, so that they may begin to develop and apply their own critical thinking and decision-making skills as future professional educators.